abubakar-javed/RingNet/README.md

-This repo is decicated to the development of hazard alert platform named as RingNet
+This repo is dedicated to the development of hazard alert platform named as RingNet